Skip to Main Content Jump to Main Content

 The Northside Trailhead is located a quarter-mile from the overlook of the beautiful Elmhurst Reservoir.
 It is worth the time to seek out this gem just for the views.
 The Roaring Brook Trail North begins with a pleasant half-mile walk on a level, fine gravel road.
 From that point, a reroute around a wetland begins a less groomed and more rustic hike on former lumbering roads.

 Dogs are welcome on a leash.
+Photo courtesy of Pennsylvania Environmental Council.

 Local mountain biking clubs regularly ride at the North Pocono Trails.
+Photo courtesy of Pennsylvania Environmental Council.

 One of the best parts about the North Pocono Trails is the ability to witness the natural processes of the streams.
 Since the trails are on state forest land, trees that fall naturally are not tampered with, which may cause the creeks to change over time.
 This landscape has already changed significantly from the time before humans altered the landscape to a barren forest after intense logging to the natural trails you see today.
-Eventually, markers will indicate these changes and other structures left from historical events.

 The North Pocono Trails Association is a volunteer group that helps expand and maintain the trail system.
+Photo courtesy of Pennsylvania Environmental Council.

 After your hike, you will want to check out the small towns in the area to refuel.
 In the summer, The Caboose is just a short drive away for classic fair foods and ice cream.
-If you happen to hit the trail on a Friday during summer, make the Curran Brewing Company a stop for a locally brewed beer.
+If you happen to hit the trail on a Friday during summer, make Curran Brewing Company a stop for a locally brewed beer.
 For a sit-down experience year-round, stop at the local staple Kay’s Italian Restaurant and Pizzeria, or check online for surrounding restaurants.